We want you to have a good experience as you complete your degree program. Utilize these guidelines

 2. Formats for submission

-It is always best to submit your report in Microsoft Word compatible formats whenever possible, using a common 11 or 12 pt. type (Times New Roman or a similar font.)
+It is always best to submit your report in Microsoft Word or compatible formats, using a common 11 or 12 pt. type (Times New Roman or a similar font.)
 Choosing unusual fonts causes problems when your grader does not have the font on his computer).
 Double-space lines.
 Using a larger type size to artificially inflate the length of a paper is frowned upon, and can result in having your paper returned without a grade or receiving a lower grade.
 Do not set your entire paper in boldface type.
-Send your report in as one, single document.
+Send your report in as one, single Word document file.
 Do not send in multiple documents for a single assignment.
 Do not send documents as PDF/Protected View/Read Only files.